donschia/FetchXmlDetailsList/README.md

 - <code>ItemsPerPage</code> is currently defaulted to 5000 as paging is currently not implemented.  // [NOT SUPPORTED CURRENTLY] ItemsPerPage is how many items to show per page.
 For now this is set at 5000 since paging and sorting seem to be at odds with eachother.
 - <code>DebugMode</code> can be set to <code>On</code> or <code>Off</code>.
 When enabled, this will write extra details to console, break when entering the main control, and break on handled exceptions.

-## Set Up Notes
-Both the new and legacy designers will likely not allow you to paste in text long enough to be useful so you have to use a [workaround to extend the field length](https://powerusers.microsoft.com/t5/Power-Apps-Pro-Dev-ISV/Problem-with-maximum-length-of-Input-parameters-which-are-of/td-p/288295).

 Essentially you use the legacy designer and hack the input box via F11 dev tools to set the maxlength to something like 9999 instead of the default 2000 if your text doesn't fit.